CharalamposGeorgiadis/Synthetic_Dataset_Generator/README.md

 - When opening the project, if the default scene is empty, go to the *Scenes* folder and double-click on *MyScene.unity* in order to load the project's scene.
 - If an environment is added to the project, it should be added as a child GameObject to the *Environments* parent GameObject.
 - If a human is added to the project, it should be added as a child GameObject to the *Humans* parent GameObject.
-- If a new *AnimationControler* is created, it should be added in the
+- If a new *AnimationControler* is created, it should be added in the *Assets/Resources/MyAnimatorControllers* folder.